cranmer/TheoryAndPractice/content/pages/projects.md

   -   [RooStats][]: The statistical tools used widely at the LHC, and almost exclusively for the Higgs discovery.

   -   [HistFactory](https://twiki.cern.ch/twiki/bin/view/RooStats/HistFactory): A tool for building statistical models based on histogram templates, with a rich set of components for modeling systeamtic uncertainties through simulation-based and data-driven approaches.
+Modern python-based implementation in [pyhf](https://iris-hep.org/projects/pyhf.html).

   -   [EventView][]: an analysis framework used widely in the early days of ATLAS, then abandoned, then largely re-invented for RunII.